What Are We Doing About It — Executive Transitions

 Give space to leaders to lead — but support them where needed.

 Our grantees prioritize the development of community leaders at every level of their organizations — many of the directors of Veatch grantees, in fact, start as entry level staff or even members, but are eventually supported by their organization into directorship roles.
 Supporting groups who conduct this type of long-term investment in their staff and membership is a cornerstone of the Veatch funding model, but it’s important to acknowledge that some of these new directors within our grantee network won’t come to the position with the same level of relationships and experiences expected of leaders within the broader non-profit community.
 Veatch values leadership development, recognizes this process takes time, and is committed to facilitating, expanding and strengthening the networks of our grantees whenever possible or appropriate.

 Advocate for the adoption of these policies in the wider philanthropic community.

-Within our broader philanthropic community, Veatch is a strong proponent of our funding model — long-term, general-operating support.
-We know that progress is not linear.
-Real change can take many years if not decades.
+Within our broader philanthropic community, Veatch is a strong proponent of our long-term, general-operating support funding model.
+We know that progress is not linear and real change can take many years if not decades.
 And we also trust our grantees to do what they do best: lead.
-Given the resources and the space they need to take action, our grantees justify our funding model time and again by brining about substantive changes for the communities they serve.
-Our research into executive transitions gives us yet another reason to promote our general operating, long-term funding model within the philanthropic community — doing so helps reduce bias against and increases support for directors who are women and people of color, as they assume leadership within their organizations.
+Given the resources and the space they need to take action, our grantees justify our funding model time and time again by bringing about substantive changes for the communities they serve.
+What we've learned from our grantees about executive transitions gives us yet another reason to promote our general operating, long-term funding model within the philanthropic community — doing so helps reduce bias against, and increases support for, directors who are women and people of color as they assume leadership within their organizations.